Nate Weaver

 NCAA to NBA player analysis

-This project was a final project for my Data Mining class at CU Boulder.
-This project was worked on with a couple of other friends, and was a great learning experience overall.
-In this project we used a multitude of data science techniques to analyze the relationship between NCAA and NBA players to see if there was a correlation between performance in college and the NBA as well as determining a success statistic for this relationship.
-Though this project was split up into a few parts, one of the hardest parts was the collection and cleaning of the data.
-The data was not very clean, and had to be cleaned and processed to get it into a usable format.
-Our results gave us a solid statistic to determine success, and did notice some correlation between areas and types of players that were successful there.
-We did have some disconnect in our ML models, which only got to about 85% accuracy, but overall I think we did a great job with the time we had!
+This project was my final project for my Data Mining class at CU Boulder.
+It was a collaboration with a couple of friends, and was a great learning experience overall!
+In this project, we analyzed the relationship between NCAA and NBA players to determine if there was any correlation between performance in college and in the NBA, as well as calculating a success statistic for this relationship.
+Our main techniques for this analysis were clustering, neural networks and Bayesian modeling.
+We split the project into a few parts, but found one of the most challenging tasks was the collection and cleaning of the data.
+Our original dataset was messy, and had to be thoroughly cleaned and processed to get it into a usable format.
+In the end, our results gave us a solid statistic to determine success, and we did notice some correlation between areas and types of players that were successful.
+We had some disconnect in our ML models, with only about 85% accuracy, but overall, I think we did a great job with the time we had!

 K-Means Project

-This project was a final project for my Advnced Data Science class at CU Boulder.
-This project was worked on with my friend Kevin, and was a great learning experience overall.
-In this project we implemented K-means clustering on the MNIST and Fashion-MNIST datasets and then changed parameters trying to find the best way to intialize centroids, iterate and update centroids.
-This project was interesting because it was a bit difficult to determine what was actually happening.
-To really understand the processes, it was important to understand not only the numerical data, but what K-means was doing which incorporates an unusual abstract complexity.
+This project was a final project for my Advnced Data Science class at CU Boulder, a collaboration with my friend Kevin.
+In this project, we implemented K-means clustering on the MNIST and Fashion-MNIST datasets, then changed their parameters to find the best way to initialize, iterate and update centroids.
+It was an interesting process to me because it showed me what a thorough knowledge of all elements was needed to determine what was actually happening.
+Not only was understanding the numerical data important, but so was understanding what K-means really did.
+It incorporated an unusual abstract complexity!
 Overall, I'm really happy with how this project turned out, I learned a lot and had a lot of fun working on it!

 Collaborative Web Chrome Extension